dhamaker/about/targets.md

 ## Exclude

-- Rippling.
+- Workday, Rippling, Gusto,...
 Low interest in details of HR records.
 Have avoided HR system.
 - Coinbase.
 Low interest in trading platform.
+-
 - Uber, Cruise, Lift,...
 Do not share the vision/mission.
 - AGENCY WORK.
 Avoid "billable hours" game and burnout.